samirparikh/cses/README.md

 # CSES Problem Solutions

-Solutions to problems from the [CSES Problem Set](https://cses.fi/problemset/) written in C#.
+Solutions to problems from the [CSES Problem Set](https://cses.fi/problemset/) written in C# and F#.

 ## Table of Contents